minel1410/maasu_internship_stm32/docs/source/userdoc/requirements/interns/lamija-fatic/GPIO_requirements/informational_requirements.rst

    The current state of a GPIO pin is captured in the GPIOx_IDR register, which reflects the voltage level at the pin.

-   This information is used in input mode to determine whether the signal is HIGH (logic 1) or LOW (logic 0).

-.. req:: Setting GPIO Pin State (HIGH/LOW)
-   :id: REQ_INT3_1731028678
-   :status: Draft
-   :date-released:
-   :priority: Medium
-   :submitted-by: Lamija Fatić
-   :modified-by:
-   :category: Informational
-   :safety-asil:
-   :references:
-   :verification-and-validation:

-   The output state of a GPIO pin is controlled via the GPIOx_BSRR register, which allows atomic bit-level operations.

-   Writing a bit in the lower half of GPIOx_BSRR sets the pin HIGH, while writing in the upper half resets the pin to LOW.

-.. req:: Internal Resistor Configuration
-   :id: REQ_INT3_1731028679
-   :status: Draft
-   :date-released:
-   :priority: Medium
-   :submitted-by: Lamija Fatić
-   :modified-by:
-   :category: Informational
-   :safety-asil:
-   :references:
-   :verification-and-validation:

-   Pull-up and pull-down resistors are controlled via the GPIOx_PUPDR register, providing flexibility for input modes.

-   Pull-up keeps the signal HIGH when unconnected, while pull-down forces it LOW, preventing floating states.

 .. req:: Edge-Triggered Interrupts
    :id: REQ_INT3_1731028680